Declan-Combley/arch-i3/README.md

 # dotfiles #

-Sets up polybar, i3-gaps, emacs, bashrc etc ...
-For a clean arch and i3 install.
+Sets up polybar, i3-gaps, emacs, bashrc etc.

 # Requirements #

 * Git
-* Arch
+* If using arch i3-gaps must be installed
 * Internet connection

 # Deployment #

-Clone the repo somewhere and run `deploy.sh`.
+Clone the repo into your home directory and install your os dependencies via the os and run `deploy.sh`.

+# *WARNING* #

+The apt script is untestested and will most likely not work